The US Presidential Election: CSDS Analysis

 5 November 2024.
-The presidential elections are underway in the United States, and Europe waits with bated breath at the outcome.
-How will Europe have to adapt?
-The return of President Trump may raise the spectre of more adversarial transatlantic politics, but President Harris could lead to continued European stasis on defence.
-Either way, the geopolitical undercurrents of the world are such that Europeans do need to continue to focus on their security and defence – regardless of the outcome in the US.
+How will Europe have to adapt to a Trump presidency?
+The return of President Trump raises the spectre of more adversarial transatlantic politics.
+The geopolitical undercurrents of the world are such that Europeans do need to continue to focus on their security and defence.
 Questions about European unity and leadership will no doubt re-emerge in the days and weeks ahead, but the continent is faced with a political vacuum where the leaders of the main European nations appear incapable of spearheading any European response to potentially being left alone.
 The war in Ukraine will be the biggest test, with many assuming Europe cannot (and will not) make up any shortfall of US support to Kyiv.
-The Middle East is still burning, with no end in sight.
+As our latest analysis argues, there is very little Europeans can do if the US and Russia push ahead with a deal.
+The Middle East is still burning, with no end in sight and questions about how the new administration will view the Iran question.
 The Indo-Pacific is now the centre of world affairs, but it is linked to Euro-Atlantic security, especially so with the rise of China and the actions of powers such as North Korea and Iran.

 As CSDS, we continue to analyse the political shifts in Washington as a basis for understanding how European security may evolve in the future.
 We are keenly aware that the NATO alliance faces a challenge of unity, not least due to divergent views among allies on how best to handle the China challenge.
 Our analysis has underlined the growing importance for Europeans to take up more responsibility within NATO, and we have published views on how best to think of EU-NATO cooperation.
 As questions about the US’ reliability as an ally in Europe remain, the biggest challenge for Europeans will be how they can directly support Ukraine.
 This is particularly the case if any incoming US administration decides to lower American support for Kyiv.
 We have analysed whether Europe’s bilateral defence agreements with Ukraine can help, and whether the European defence technological and industrial base can meet the challenge of long-term military support to Ukraine.
 Based on a study of future scenarios, CSDS has underlined that any resolution to the war in Ukraine will have far-reaching global implications.